-In order to assist you in the case preparation, I include later in this syllabus some preparation guidelinesfor each session.
+In order to assist you in the case preparation, I include later in this syllabus some preparation guidelines for each session.
 These assignment questions are primarily intended to clear out some points on the case and to give you a direction for the discussion, but your understanding of the matter will only increase if you then continue the analysis on the managerial level and finally come to a good solution of the problem(s) presented in the case.

-Team report: 20%
+Team report and Post-residential activity: 50%

-You will have to submit -via Global Campus- a team report with your recommendation regarding oneof the cases (Edentel).
-I expect an Executive Summary covering the preparation guidelines of the session in a onepager in pdf format (although you can include tables and other exhibits in an Appendix).
-The report should read well, contain all (and only) relevant aspects of the decisionaddressed, and be explicit about recommendations.
+You will have to submit -via Global Campus- a team report with your recommendation regarding one of the cases (Edentel).
+I expect an Executive Summary covering the preparation guidelines of the session in a one pager in pdf format (although you can include tables and other exhibits in an Appendix).
+The report should read well, contain all (and only) relevant aspects of the decision addressed, and be explicit about recommendations.